The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 Note:If you typed the host name or network address directly into the Server Name field of the TimesTen Client DSN Setup, the Client tries to connect to the TimesTen Server using the default port.

 If the Network Address and Port Number values are correct, the TimesTen Server may not be running.
-In the Oracle TimesTen In-Memory Database Operations Guide, see "Starting and stopping the Oracle TimesTen Data Manager service on Windows" for information about starting the server manually, and "Testing connections" for more information about identifying this problem.
+In the Oracle TimesTen In-Memory Database Operations Guide, see "Testing connections" for more information about identifying this problem.

-On UNIX, specify the TimesTen Server with the
+On Linux and UNIX, specify the TimesTen Server with the

 TTC_Server connection attribute in the